oilboi/Crafter-Minetest/README.md

 - check if everyone is in bed before going to next night
 - also lock player in bed until they get out or daytime
 - create a function to check if a node or group is below
+- ^ set meta for player so that all mods can use it without calculating it
+- ^ over and over again (saves cpu cycles)
 - cars buildable in crafting table
 - require gas pumps refine oil
 - drive next to gas pump and car will fill with gas
 - maybe have pump be rightclickable and then manually fill with gass using nozel
 - minecart car train? - off rail use
 - automatic step height for off rail use
 - make cars follow each other